SrivatsanViswanathan/react-university-website/README.md

 - React for creating reusable components and help with management of data
 - React Router for managing navigation within the website
 - JSON for storing data
+- Vite for fast development and optimized production builds

 # Images